needle-mirror/com.unity.collections/Documentation~/issues.md

 # Known issues

 All containers allocated with `Allocator.Temp` on the same thread use a shared `AtomicSafetyHandle` instance rather than each having their own.
 On the one hand, this is fine because Temp allocated collections cannot be passed into jobs.
-On the other hand, this is problematic when using `NativeHashMap`, `NativeMultiHashMap`, `NativeHashSet`, and `NativeList` together in situations where their secondary safety handle is used.
+On the other hand, this is problematic when using `Native*HashMap`, `NativeParallelMultiHashMap`, `Native*HashSet`, and `NativeList` together in situations where their secondary safety handle is used.
 (A secondary safety handle ensures that a NativeArray which aliases a NativeList gets invalidated when the NativeList is reallocated due to resizing.)

 Operations that invalidate an enumerator for these collection types (or invalidate the `NativeArray` returned by `NativeList.AsArray`) will also invalidate all other previously acquired enumerators.
 For example, this will throw when safety checks are enabled: